-Access to low-cost, flexible business start-up loans: In a recent PCI survey, 91% of youth mentioned the difficulty of getting a loan as the major obstacle to starting an enterprise.
+The imperative of access to low-cost, flexible business start-up loans: Many youth agree with what Lina discovered in Brazil.
+In a recent worldwide survey, PCI found that 91% of youth mentioned the difficulty of getting a loan as the major obstacle to starting an enterprise.
 Though traditionally a big problem, there is now a proliferation of online, NGO, and other sources for low interest, start-up loans such as Kiva.org, Lendwithcare.org, Lending Hive, the Vision Fund, the Sparkasse Foundation etc. These + supplier credit, leasing arrangements and a myriad of other mechanisms are now sidelining the mainstream banks and MFIs where a 25% pa interest rate is considered low and rates of 60 to 100% pa are commonplace.

 Tusshar Munoat ‘s Indian construction company has increased its turnover 60 times in five years to US$6 million in 2016, generating thousands of jobs.
 “My enterprise contributes to the development of country’s rural infrastructure by building dams and laying pipelines to connect and channelize water for providing irrigation and drinking water to villages.”

 Darecha: a Tanzanian micro-venture capital firm founded by Julius Shirima while he was still at school.
 The 2015 winner of the coveted Commonwealth Youth Award, Julius has already helped thousands of young people into business, and created tens of thousands of jobs.